Cremation: Chinese

 Neo-Confucianism under Zhu Xi strongly discourages cremation of one's parents' corpses as unfilial.
 Han Chinese traditionally practiced burial and viewed cremation as taboo and as a barbarian practice.

-Traditionally, only Buddhist monks in China practiced cremation because ordinary Han Chinese detested cremation, refusing to do it.
-But now, the atheist Communist party enforces a strict cremation policy on Han Chinese.
+Traditionally, only Buddhist monks in China practiced cremation.
+But now, the atheist Communist party enforces a strict cremation policy.
 Exceptions are made for Hui who do not cremate their dead due to Islamic beliefs.

 The minority Jurchen and their Manchu descendants originally practiced cremation as part of their culture.
 They adopted the practice of burial from the Han, but many Manchus continued to cremate their dead.

 Pets

 In Japan, more than 465 companion animal temples are in operation.
 These venues hold funerals and rituals for dead pets.
 In Australia, pet owners can purchase services to have their companion animal cremated and placed in a pet cemetery or taken home.

-The cost of pet cremation depends on location, where the cremation is done, and time of cremation.
-The American Humane Society's cost for the cremation of a pet weighing under 22.5 kg (50 lb) costs $110, while a pet weighing over 23 kg (51 lb) is $145.
-The cremated remains are available for the owner to pick up in seven to ten business days.
-Urns for the companion animal range from $50 to $150.

 Though pet cremation has accelerated in recent years, Americans are still burying their pets by a 2:1 ratio.

-Recent controversies

-Tri-State Crematory incident

-In early 2002, 334 corpses that were supposed to have been cremated in the previous few years at the Tri-State Crematory were found intact and decaying on the crematorium's grounds in the U.S. state of Georgia, having been dumped there by the crematorium's proprietor.
-Many of the corpses were decayed beyond identification.
-Some families received "ashes" that were made of wood and concrete dust.

-Operator Ray Brent Marsh had 787 criminal charges filed against him.
-On 19 November 2004, Marsh pleaded guilty to all charges.
-Marsh was sentenced to two 12-year prison sentences, one each from Georgia and Tennessee, to be served concurrently; he was also sentenced to probation for 75 years following his incarceration.

-Civil suits were filed against the Marsh family and a number of funeral homes who shipped bodies to Tri-State; these suits were ultimately settled.
-The property of the Marsh family has been sold, but collection of the full $80-million judgment remains doubtful.
+The emissions from pet crematoriums have been a source of controversy in many municipalities in the United States.